-Get to grips with automation
+Get started with CS automation

 You want to upgrade your well-oiled CRM machine

-If you are using a CRM like Zendesk, Salesforce or Freshchat and are getting more than 3,000 requests a month, you will have a case for improved ROI.
+If you are using a CRM like Zendesk, Salesforce or Freshworks and are getting more than 3,000 requests a month, you will have a case for improved ROI.
 Adding an intelligent layer of automation can improve core KPIs such as Average Handling Time (AHT) and First Response Time (FRT), due to the ability of virtual agents to build on and enrich your CRM data.